MicrosoftDocs/customer-voice/fp-docs/purchase.md

 4. In the **Product licenses** row, select **Edit**.

 5. On the **Product licenses** page, turn the **Microsoft Forms Pro USL** toggle to **Off**.

+## Response capacity consumption

+When you purchase an additional license for $100, the response capacity is counted annually.
+If the consumed response capacity exceeds the annual capacity responses (for example, 24000 (12 X 2000 per month), or if $200 worth of additional capacity is purchased, then the annual capacity will be 48000) in any given month, then creating new surveys will be disabled.
+Existing surveys will continue to receive responses.